AlonGersh/python-assignments/README.md

 * Each assignment is organized into its own dedicated folder.

 ## day02
-we were requested to:
-* Interact using github by providing fidback on our classmates work
+* Engage on GitHub by providing feedback on classmates' work and implementing suggested changes in your own work.
-* Write a basic python program with calculating the circumference and area of a rectangle and a circle (rectangle.py & circle.py).
+* Write basic Python programs to calculate the circumference and area of a rectangle and a circle (rectangle.py & circle.py).
-* Create a jupyter notebook calculatig both the circumference and area of a rectangle and a circle in the same program (day2.ipynb).
+* Create a Jupyter notebook that calculates both the circumference and area of a rectangle and a circle in a single program (day2.ipynb).